-With a "planned giving" gift to Volunteers of America, you can combine your desire to give to charity with your overall financial, tax, and estate planning goals; and know that your legacy will live on for generations to come.
+With a "planned giving" gift to VOA, you can combine your charitable giving with your financial, tax, & estate planning goals; and know your legacy will live on for generations.

-Depending on your individual situation, a legacy gift to Volunteers of America Northern California and Northern Nevada can help you manage your personal financial plan and extend your ability to help others for generations.
+Depending on your individual situation, a legacy gift to VOA can help you manage your personal financial plan and extend your ability to help others for generations.

 - Legacy Gifts / Planned giving will make the world a better place for your children and grandchildren as you continue our good work by leaving a bequest in your will, acquiring an annuity, or making a gift of appreciated stock, real estate or other assets.